abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - *valgrind*: Check the usage of memory in program.

-- *Memory leak*: Lossing track of memory and never freeing it.
+- *Memory leak*: Losing track of memory and never freeing it.

 ## Garbage value

 - Number that is remnants of the computer that been on for a while.

-- Values of variable that werent set by the programmer.
+- Values of variable that weren't set by the programmer.

 - Binky